 - Contact details: Add an email contact.
 Our review team uses this email address to give feedback on your Action.
 Users can also see this email address to contact you.

-Testing Instructions: Add any specific testing instructions if required.
+- Testing Instructions (optional): Add any specific testing instructions if required.
 These are only visible to our review team.
 Generally, for Actions that you build with the trivia template, you can leave this blank.

-Change the default title in the Configuration tab of your Google Sheet
+- Change the default title in the Configuration tab of your Google

-Go back to your content sheet and open the Configuration tab.
-Change the name of the Action by using a new title instead of The Fun Flash Cards Game.
-Go to the Actions Console and connect the sheet again.
+Go back to your content sheet, open the Configuration tab and change the name of the Action.
+In the Actions Console go to Develop > Action and connect the sheet again.

 This error means one of the key-value pairs in the Configuration tab of the your content sheet is incorrect.
 Refer to list of Configuration Parameters and make sure your keys are all spelled correctly.